-If you’re looking for a low-cost SIM card that “includes only the things you use every day”, Vodafone offers a choice of three Basics price plans from only £6/month.
-All Basics price plans include unlimited minutes, unlimited texts and an allowance of data (e.g. the £10 plan includes 6GB of data per month at time of writing).
+If you’re looking for a low-cost SIM card that only includes “what you need for everyday use in the UK”, Vodafone offers a choice of five Basics price plans.
+Starting from just £6/month, the Basics price plans include unlimited minutes, unlimited texts and an allowance of data (e.g. the £10 plan includes 30GB of data per month).

 If you’d like a more fully-featured price plan, Vodafone Red starts from £11/month.
 This is sometimes also known as a “Gigabyte plan”.

-For an extra £6/month, an optional Entertainment package is available on the 20GB plan.
-This will give you access to Amazon Prime Video, Spotify Premium, NOW TV or Sky Sports Mobile TV.
+For an extra £7/month, an optional Entertainment package can be added to the Vodafone Red 20GB plan.
+This will give you access to YouTube Premium, Amazon Prime, Spotify Premium, the NOW TV Entertainment Pass or Sky Sports Mobile TV.

-At the top end, Vodafone offers a range of unlimited data plans.
-Starting from £23/month, you’ll be able to download as much as you like on these plans.
+At the top end, Vodafone’s flagship offer is their range of unlimited data plans.
+Starting from £22/month, you’ll be able to download as much as you like on these plans.

-There are three unlimited price plans to choose from:
+There are three unlimited data price plans to choose from:

-- Unlimited Lite (from £23/month) gives you download speeds of up to 2Mbit/s.
+- Unlimited Lite (from £22/month) gives you download speeds of up to 2Mbps.

 You’ll be able to use up to your 25GB of your data abroad at no extra charge on Vodafone Unlimited.
-Inclusive roaming is available in 48 European destinations, plus an further 29 destinations outside of Europe if you choose the Unlimited Max plan.
+You’ll get inclusive roaming in 51 European destinations, plus an extra 30 destinations outside Europe if you choose the Unlimited Max price plan.

-An optional £6/month Entertainment package is available on Unlimited and Unlimited Max.
-If you choose to add an Entertainment package, you’ll get inclusive access to either Amazon Prime Video, Spotify Premium, NOW TV or Sky Sports Mobile TV.
+An optional £7/month Entertainment package can be added to the Unlimited and Unlimited Max plans.
+If you choose to add an Entertainment package, you’ll get inclusive access to either YouTube Premium, Amazon Prime, Spotify Premium, NOW TV or Sky Sports Mobile TV.

 For more information, please read our full review of Vodafone’s unlimited data plans.